naturforskaren-se/ansible-naturforskaren/README.md

 4. Clone the 'naturforskaren'-service from github , a docker-project
 5. Clone the 'populationstrend'-service from github.
 6. Fetch the databasedump (users have been erased) from owncloud.nrm.se
-7. Copy startup.sh script to user
+7. Copy startup.sh script to remote machine
 8. Create a crontab-job for root

 ## pre-req